-ANC member, anti-apartheid activist, humanitaria and political prisoner who went into exile in London.
-She was later assasinated in Paris.
+ANC member, anti-apartheid activist, and political prisoner who went into exile in London.
+She was later assassinated in Paris.

 September began her primary schooling at Klipfontein Methodist Mission, near Cape Town’s International Airport.
 Later, among the first group of pupils to attend Athlone High School, her political consciousness was raised by a number of her teachers who were active in civic and political organisations.
 Halfway through Standard Eight (Grade Ten), her father decided to put an end to her formal schooling.
 However, September persevered and attended evening classes, and at the end of 1952 passed her Standard Eight exams.

-In September’s first year of teaching, Elizabeth van der Heyden (a close friend), recruited her as member of the newly established Cape Peninsula Students’ Union (CPSU), an affiliate of the Unity Movement of South Africa.
+In September’s first year of teaching, Elizabeth van der Heyden (a close friend), recruited her as member of the newly established Cape Peninsula Students’ Union (CPSU), an affiliate of the Non European Unity Movement of South Africa (NEUM).
 The CPSU aimed at overcoming racial divisions and forging unity and solidarity among students of different cultural backgrounds.